Chichen Itza: Modern history

 In 1913, the Carnegie Institution accepted the proposal of archeologist Sylvanus G. Morley and committed to conduct long-term archeological research at Chichen Itza.
 The Mexican Revolution and the following government instability, as well as World War I, delayed the project by a decade.

-In 1923, the Mexican government awarded the Carnegie Institution a 10-year permit (later extended another 10 years) to allow U.S. archeologists to conduct extensive excavation and restoration of Chichen Itza.
+In 1923, the Mexican government awarded the Carnegie Institution a ten-year permit (later extended by another ten years) to allow U.S. archeologists to conduct extensive excavation and restoration of Chichen Itza.
 Carnegie researchers excavated and restored the Temple of Warriors and the Caracol, among other major buildings.
 At the same time, the Mexican government excavated and restored El Castillo (Temple of Kukulcán) and the Great Ball Court.

 In 1926, the Mexican government charged Edward Thompson with theft, claiming he stole the artifacts from the Cenote Sagrado and smuggled them out of the country.
 The government seized the Hacienda Chichén.
 Thompson, who was in the United States at the time, never returned to Yucatán.
 He wrote about his research and investigations of the Maya culture in a book People of the Serpent published in 1932.
 He died in New Jersey in 1935.
 In 1944 the Mexican Supreme Court ruled that Thompson had broken no laws and returned Chichen Itza to his heirs.
 The Thompsons sold the hacienda to tourism pioneer Fernando Barbachano Peon.

 There have been two later expeditions to recover artifacts from the Cenote Sagrado, in 1961 and 1967.
 The first was sponsored by the National Geographic, and the second by private interests.
 Both projects were supervised by Mexico's National Institute of Anthropology and History (INAH).
 INAH has conducted an ongoing effort to excavate and restore other monuments in the archeological zone, including the Osario, Akab Dzib, and several buildings in Chichén Viejo (Old Chichen).

 In 2009, to investigate construction that predated El Castillo, Yucatec archeologists began excavations adjacent to El Castillo under the direction of Rafael (Rach) Cobos.